Ferruccio Parri

-Ferruccio Parri (/it/; 19 January 1890 – 8 December 1981) was an Italian partisan and anti-fascist politician who served as the 29th Prime Minister of Italy, and the first to be appointed after the end of World War II.
+Ferruccio Parri (/it/; 19 January 1890 – 8 December 1981) was an Italian partisan and anti-fascist politician who served as the 29th Prime Minister of Italy, and the first to be appointed after the end of World War II in Europe.
 During the war, he was also known by his nom de guerre Maurizio.

 Biography

 Parri was born in Pinerolo, Piedmont.
 He served in World War I, when he was wounded four times and received four decorations.
 In the final stages of the war he worked as a staff officer on the planning of the battle of Vittorio Veneto.
 After the war he graduated in literature and became a teacher in Milan and an editor for the Corriere della Sera.
 He left the newspaper in 1925, after it was taken over by the Fascist government, and had to quit his teaching job because he refused to join the National Fascist Party.